History of the English and British line of succession: Richard I

 Richard had no legitimate children.
 On the day of his death, 6 April 1199, if the line of succession to the English throne had followed primogeniture, he would have been succeeded by his nephew Arthur I, Duke of Brittany (born 1187), son of Richard I's brother Geoffrey, Duke of Brittany.
 However, since Arthur had sided with Philip II of France, Richard's enemy, Richard named his younger brother John as his heir, and he became king.

 John

-John died, on 19 October 1216, in the midst of conflict against his barons; most of them had already recognized Prince Louis of France as king.
+John died, on 19 October 1216, in the midst of conflict against his barons; most of them had already recognised Prince Louis of France as king.
 However, with John's death, his barons saw his young son as a safer option.
 John's eldest son became Henry III, and the French were driven away from the country.

 Henry III

 On Henry III's death, on 16 November 1272, the throne passed to his eldest son, Edward I.